When is the Britain's Got Talent 2019 final?

 Who’s the Britain’s Got Talent Wildcard act?

-Again, it’s too early to say.
-The Wildcard performer – the eliminated semi-final act the judges agree to bring back to compete in the final – will be announced on the night.
+It’s too early to say.
+If this year does involve a Wildcard performer– the eliminated semi-final act the judges agree to bring back to compete in the final – they will be announced on the night.

 Who won Britain’s Got Talent last year?